imanghafoori1/laravel-heyman/README.md

 #### 5- Check points:

-You can also declare some check points some where, within your application code:
+You can also declare some check points somewhere, within your application code:

 ```php